Branding Mistakes That Lead to Legal IP Trouble When Trying To Get A Trademark

 Many businesses focus solely on their brand name and neglect to protect their logo.
 However, logo registration provides an extra layer of protection by securing the visual identity of your brand.

 Without logo registration, competitors or counterfeiters could imitate your logo design or colors, confusing customers and diluting your brand.
+This can be especially damaging in industries where visual recognition is a primary driver of customer loyalty.

 Tip: Always file for a design mark if your logo contains unique shapes, colors, or stylized fonts.
 This helps you protect both your trademark brand name and your visual identity.